igorshmukler/kokoro-ruslan/docs/setup/inference.md

 4. **Mel → Audio**: Vocoder converts spectrogram to waveform (`hifigan` by default)
 5. **Output**: Normalized WAV file at 22,050 Hz

+Stop behavior details:
+- Generation enforces a minimum length window before stop-token termination is allowed.
+- If generation passes expected duration-based length, stop criterion is relaxed to avoid unnatural run-on speech.
+- If output still sounds too short, increase `--stop-threshold` and/or `--min-len-ratio`.

 ## Improving Audio Quality

 Default inference uses HiFi-GAN for mel-to-audio conversion.
 If a HiFi-GAN checkpoint is unavailable, use `--vocoder griffin_lim`.